oilyfishball/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 3b.
-More than one client matches the name
+Appointment details are invalid (date, time, duration, or status)
   * 3b1.
-HeartLink shows an ambiguity error.
+HeartLink shows an error message.

     Use case resumes at step 2.

 * 3c.
-Appointment details are invalid (date, time, duration, or status)
+Appointment conflicts with an existing one
   * 3c1.
-HeartLink shows an error message.
+HeartLink shows a scheduling conflict message.

     Use case resumes at step 2.

 * 3d.
-Appointment conflicts with an existing one for the same client
-  * HeartLink shows a scheduling conflict message.

-    Use case resumes at step 2.

-* 3e.
-Appointment duplicates an existing one for the same client
+Appointment duplicates an existing one
-  * HeartLink shows a duplicate appointment error.
+  * 3d1.
+HeartLink shows a duplicate appointment error.

     Use case resumes at step 2.